Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

     return $digest;
 ```

-This digest has a random component that is updated everytime, so if you refresh the web the `r` values are changed:
+This digest has a random component that is updated every time, so if you refresh the web the `r` values are changed:
 ```
 clients.pl?uid=cHvoum7HQN64ywj3qTeCSQMM94TxrNTge62gnUXYkKQ;mb_user=remote_authentication;r=J0qimdk1465
 clients.pl?uid=cHvoum7HQN64ywj3qTeCSQMM94TxrNTge62gnUXYkKQ;mb_user=remote_authentication;r=DyslJw14661